Ebia Olewale: Honours

 Olewale was made a Knight Bachelor in the 1983 New Year Honours.

 Death

-Olewale died on 13 January 2009.
+Olewale died on 13 January 2009, aged 78.
 He had two wives and nine children.
-His funeral took place in Port Moresby and was attended by over one thousand mourners, including the Governor-General, Sir Paulias Matane, the prime minister, Sir Michael Somare and Lady Veronica Somare, the deputy Prime Minister Puka Temu and the leader of the opposition, Sir Mekere Morauta.
+His funeral took place in Port Moresby and was attended by over one thousand mourners, including the Governor-General, Sir Paulias Matane, the prime minister, Michael Somare and Veronica Somare, the deputy Prime Minister Puka Temu and the leader of the opposition, Sir Mekere Morauta.
 He was buried in Kunini in Western Province.